drwpow/pow.rs/src/content/blog/theres-no-such-thing-as-multi-axis-modes.md

 ```
 Editor’s note: I was going to make another graphic here that had 8+ columns, and
-the columns would have increasingly-desparate sounding names like “oh god,”
+the columns would have increasingly-desperate sounding names like “oh god,”
 “oh fuck,” etc. But I got paywalled by Figma (yes, my own company), because even
 they have a limit on how many values they can maintain before charging more $$$.